Alan Bollard: Career

 After finishing his PhD, Bollard worked overseas in New Caledonia and Europe.
 Returning to New Zealand in 1984, he was employed by the New Zealand Institute of Economic Research as an industrial economist.
 In 1987, he became the institute's director.
 In 1994, he was appointed chair of the Commerce Commission and held that role until February 1998 when he was appointed Secretary to the Treasury.
 Bollard was the first person to be appointed from outside the Treasury in 80 years and remained in his post until 2002 when he was appointed Governor of the Reserve Bank of New Zealand.
-On leaving his post at the Treasury, Bollard was praised by finance minister Michael Cullen for having transformed Treasury into "into a more open and outward looking organisation."
+On leaving his post at the Treasury, Bollard was praised by finance minister Michael Cullen for having transformed Treasury into "a more open and outward looking organisation."

 Bollard left the Reserve Bank in 2012 after completing two five-year terms.
 He was executive director of the Asia Pacific Economic Cooperation (APEC) secretariat for the period of 2013 to 2018.
 In August 2019, the Minister for Infrastructure, Shane Jones announced the appointment of Dr Alan Bollard as chair of the new Infrastructure Commission, Te Waihanga.
 His five year term concluded in 2024 and he was succeeded by Raveen Jaduram.
 In October 2024, Bollard was appointed to the Tertiary Education Commission board; he was appointed board chair in May 2025 after acting in that capacity since March.